AliGalal2005/xTextHandler/README.md

 # Usage
 1. Install Xcode 8
+2. sudo /usr/libexec/xpccachectl in macOS EI Capitan
-2. Build & Run
+3. Build & Run
-3. Choose Xcode to debug
+4. Choose Xcode to debug
-4. Select text
+5. Select text
-5. Open Editor menu to find extensions
+6. Open Editor menu to find extensions
-6. You can set a shortcut (Key-Binding) for each extension
+7. You can set a shortcut (Key-Binding) for each extension
-7. Maybe you will like this [WWDC Session](https://developer.apple.com/videos/play/wwdc2016/414/)
+8. Maybe you will like this [WWDC Session](https://developer.apple.com/videos/play/wwdc2016/414/)

 # How to write a new Extension
 ### Add definition in Plist: